Bolivarianism: Panhispanism

 People who have called themselves bolivarianos claim to follow the general ideology expressed in Bolívar's texts such as the Carta de Jamaica and the Discurso de Angostura.
 Some of Bolívar's ideas include forming a union of Hispanic American countries, providing public education and enforcing sovereignty to fight against foreign invasion, which has been interpreted to include economic domination by foreign powers.
-An example of such a union was Gran Colombia, a block of countries consisting of Venezuela, Colombia, Panamá (part of New Granada in that time) and Ecuador.
+An example of such a union was Gran Colombia, a block of countries consisting of Venezuela, Colombia, Panama (part of Colombia; of which in that time it was known as New Granada) and Ecuador.

 The Colombian insurgent group FARC has in recent years also considered itself to be inspired by Bolívar's ideals and by his role in the 19th century independence struggle against Spain.
-It has also publicly declared its sympathy towards Chávez and his Bolivarian Revolution, though none of the either confirm or deny any involvement with the insurgent group.
+It has also publicly declared its sympathy towards Chávez and his Bolivarian Revolution; Chávez has neither confirmed or denied any involvement with the insurgent group.

 A Venezuelan guerrilla organization, the Bolivarian Forces of Liberation, also espouses Bolivarianism, although it is not known if they have any ties to the Venezuelan government.

 Chavismo

-Bolivarianism in Venezuela is also referred to (sometimes pejoratively by its opponents) as Chavismo or "Chavezism".
+Bolivarianism in Venezuela is also referred to as Chavismo or "Chavezism".
 Adherents are referred to as Chavistas.

 Several political parties in Venezuela support Chavismo.
 The main party, directly affiliated with Chávez, is the United Socialist Party of Venezuela (PSUV), which replaced the Fifth Republic Movement (Spanish: Movimiento Quinta Republica, usually referred to by the three letters MVR).
 Other parties and movements supporting Chavismo include the Communist Party of Venezuela and Venezuelan Popular Unity.

 The Movement for Socialism (Spanish: Movimiento al Socialismo or MAS) and Radical Cause (Spanish: Causa R) initially supported Chavismo, but they have since distanced themselves from it and now oppose it.

 A 2002 article in The Boston Globe said Chavismo "fueled the eruption of public fury that swept the charismatic and confrontational president back into power after a group of military officers deposed him for two days in April in favor of a businessman-president", adding that the "Chavismo phenomenon has almost religious qualities".

 Spread

 Bolivarianism has been adopted in Bolivia and Ecuador.
-Opposition to the spread of Bolivarian ideal resulted in coups in both Bolivia and Guatemala.
+Opposition to the spread of Bolivarian ideal resulted in coups in both Bolivia and Honduras.
 Afterwards bolivarian aligned governments were democratically elected in Bolivia and Honduras, while defeated in Ecuador.
+Bolivian MAS suffered a massive defeat in 2025, after the party fractured into different factions ending their two decade long rule.